-Land Use and/or Development Exempted Sign Maximum Size c) Advertisement signs (illuminated and non- illuminated) required to be exhibited by or pursuant to any statute or regulation or the like made pursuant to powers contained within a Statute provided that any such advertisement is constructed and/or exhibited strictly in accordance with the requirements specified therein; and d) Advertising signs erected in a reserve or unallocated crown land by a public or government authority who has vesting, management or control of that reserve for: (i) Information on public access or camping in the reserve; or (ii) Education on activities allowed or prohibited for protection or management of the reserve; and /or (iii) Promotion of environmental features and attributes associated with a reserve or World Heritage Property.
-N/A An aggregate sign face size of 10m 2 Railway Property and Reserves Advertisement signs exhibited on such land provided that each such advertisement is directed only at persons at or upon a railway station.
-No sign shall exceed 2 m 2 in area Advertisements within Buildings All advertisements placed or displayed within buildings which cannot ordinarily be seen by a person outside of those buildings.
+Land Use and/or Development Exempted Sign Maximum Size Railway Property and Reserves who has vesting, management or control of that reserve for- (i) Information on public access or camping in the reserve; or (ii) Education on activities allowed or prohibited for protection or management of the reserve; and /or (iii) Promotion of environmental features and attributes associated with a reserve or World Heritage Property.
+Advertisement signs exhibited on such land provided that each such advertisement is directed only at persons at or upon a railway No sign shall exceed 2 m in area Advertisements within Buildings All advertisements placed or displayed within buildings which cannot ordinarily be seen by a person outside of those buildings.
 N/A All classes of buildings other than single family dwellings One advertisement sign containing the name, number and address of the building, the purpose for which the building is used or the name and address of the managing agent thereof.
-0.2 m 2 Building Construction Sites (advertisement signs displayed only for the duration of the construction as follows): i) Residential One advertisement per street frontage containing details of the project and the contractors undertaking the construction work.
-3 m 2 ii) Multiple Dwellings, Shops, Commercial & Industrial projects One sign as for (i) above.
-6 m 2 iii) Large development or redevelopment projects involving shopping centres, Office or other buildings exceeding 3 storeys in height. e () 6 m 2
+0.2 m Building Construction Sites (advertisement signs displayed only for the duration of the construction as follows)- (i) Residential One advertisement per street frontage containing details of the project and the contractors undertaking the construction $3 \text{ m}^2$ (ii) Multiple Dwellings, Shops, Commercial and Industrial projects (iii) Large development or redevelopment projects involving shopping centres, Office or other buildings exceeding 3 storeys in height. work.
+One sign as for (i) above.
+One additional sign showing the name of the project builder 6 m 6 m Sales of Goods or Livestock One sign per lot displayed for a period not exceeding 3 months advertising the sale of goods or livestock upon any land or within any building upon which the sign is exhibited provided that the land is not normally used for that purpose.
+2 m Property Transactions (advertisement signs displayed for the duration of a period over which property transactions are offered and negotiated as follows)- (i) Residential (ii) Multiple dwellings, shops Commercial and Industrial Properties. (iii) Large properties comprised of shopping centres, buildings in excess of four storeys and rural properties in excess of 5 ha.
+One sign per street frontage for each property relating to the sale, leasing or impending auction of the property at or upon which the sign(s) are displayed.
+One sign as for (i) above.
+One sign as for (i) above.
+Each sign shall not exceed and area of 3 m Each sign shall not exceed and area of 6 m Each sign shall not exceed and area of 10 m